-You have an exciting new title: STATE REPRESENTATIVE!
+You have an exciting new title: STATE LEGISLATOR!
 Now you need stationery to reflect your important role in shaping Oregon's future and to conduct day to day official business.

 You will want business cards, letterhead, envelopes and maybe even notecards.
-Standard orders take approximately 4-5 business days to receive.
+Standard orders take approximately 4-5 business days to receive after approving the proof and quote.

-Please call or e-mail the Chief Clerk's office to set up a time to visit about your options and to place an order.
+Please call or e-mail to set up a time to visit about your options and to place an order.

-Contact Information:
+House Contact Information:

+Mandi McGowan

-Lacy Ramirez Gruss Office of the Chief Clerk 503-986-1871 lacy.ramirez@oregonlegislature.gov
+Office of the Chief Clerk

+503-986-1873

+mandi.mcgowan@oregonlegislature.gov